troglobit/pok3r-layouts/README.md

 ## <a name="common_bindings"></a>Common key bindings for all OSs

+Enter programming mode first.

 - CapsLock always as Ctrl:
   - `CapsLock` then: `L_Ctrl` then: `Pn` to confirm
   - `Fn + CapsLock` then: `L_Ctrl` then: `Pn` to confirm
-- VIM like HJKL and Page Up/Down:
+- VI/VIM style HJKL for arrow keys and Page Up/Down:
   - Left: `Fn + H` then: `Fn + J` then: `Pn`
   - Down: `Fn + J` then: `Fn + K` then: `Pn`
   - Up: `Fn + K` then: `Fn + I` then: `Pn`